Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Main building blocks for Software Defined Vehicles

 \subsubsection{In wired context}

-Methods towards achieving deterministic communications within a wired context — such as the connectivity between vehicular \acp{ecu} — are being standardised, with two major initiatives to be considered: the \ac{ieee}~\ac{tsn} set of standards, operating at \ac{osi} layer 2; and \ac{ietf} \ac{detnet} operating at \ac{osi} layer 3.
-The next subsections will focus on both initiatives that shall be seen not as competitors but as complementary initiatives.
+Methods towards achieving deterministic communications within a wired intra-vehicular context (such as the connectivity between vehicular \acp{ecu}) are being standardised, with two major initiatives to be considered: a) the \ac{ieee}~\ac{tsn} set of standards, operating at \ac{osi} layer 2; and b) the \ac{ietf} \ac{detnet} operating at \ac{osi} layer 3.
+Both initiatives shall be seen not as competitors but as complementary initiatives.

-\textbf{Deterministic Networking (IETF DetNet)} ~The \ac{ietf} \acl{detnet} set of standards aim at defining deterministic — \ie with bounded latency, loss and jitter — paths for the packets~\cite{tutorial40:online}.
-Those standards operate at layer 3 on a \ac{sdn} approach, where one or more controllers are responsible for defining the nodes behavior, to warrant~\cite{rfc8655}: \begin{itemize} \item Explicit routes: to ensure deterministic routing.
+~The \ac{ietf} \textit{\acl{detnet}} set of standards aims at defining deterministic — \ie with bounded latency, loss and jitter — paths for the packets~\cite{tutorial40:online}.
+Those standards operate at layer 3 and can be supported by a \ac{sdn} approach, where one or more controllers are responsible for defining the nodes behavior, to warrant~\cite{rfc8655}: \begin{itemize} \item Explicit routes: to ensure deterministic routing.
 This may be achieved for example through the usage of \ac{mpls}, a routing technique based not on network addresses but labels. \item Resource allocation: to ensure protection against congestion, resources (such as bandwidth) is allocated. \item Service paths: to ensure protection against equipment and medium failures packets are replicated through disjoint paths. \end{itemize}

 \Cref{tab:detnet} provides an overview on the \ac{rfc} standards and documents that define the goals, use cases and building blocks behavior.

-The \ac{detnet} building blocks operate at the \ac{ip} layer and use lower-layer technologies such as \ac{mpls} and \ac{tsn} (further discussed in~\cref{sec:sota-wired-tsn}).
+The \ac{detnet} building blocks operate at the \ac{ip} layer and use lower-layer technologies such as \ac{mpls} and \ac{tsn}.
 These building blocks can and should be controlled based on observable metrics (hops, their state, and end-to-end latency), and on fault detection/prediction and identification~\cite{rfc8655}.

-Two open questions remain: (1) whether \ac{detnet} protocols will include a way for an application to communicate expectations regarding such timing properties to the network and (2) if so, whether those properties would likely have a material effect on network performance as a result~\cite{rfc8578}.